-The Company's financial instruments at March 31, 2023, and December 31, 2022, included cash, grant receivable, prepaid expenses, accounts payable, and accrued expenses.
+The Company's financial instruments at June 30, 2023, and December 31, 2022, included cash, grant receivable, prepaid expenses and other current assets, right-of-use asset, accounts payable and accrued expenses, deferred grant income, and current and long-term portion of lease liability.
 Cash is reported at fair value.
-The recorded carrying amount of grant receivable, prepaid expenses, accounts payable and accrued expenses approximate their fair value due to their short-term nature.
+The recorded carrying amount of grant receivable, prepaid expenses and other current assets, accounts payable and accrued expenses, deferred grant income, and current and long-term portion of lease liability approximate their fair value due to their short-term or fixed arrangements nature.